markstanley334/Statistics_R/README.md

-Project: Multiple R assignments from university to demonstrate my learning of the language.

-In these files, there are problems solved using the R programming language.
+Project: Multiple R markdown files demonstrating statistical implementation of various topics, including Markov chains, linear programming, and random number generation.
+These examples are from a statistical computing course from my university.

 I used the ggplot() library for graphing, with lpSolve() for linear programming, and made a lot of use with both vectors and dataframes.

-R is a very interesting language, and I believe there is still a lot I could learn from it.